scott-vincent/instrument-panel/README.md

 Note: There is a screensaver feature so the instrument panel will appear dim until you run FS2020 and select where you are flying from.
 It will also dim when you are flying and enter the pause menu.

+If you want to use the Savage Cub panel instead of the default Cessna panel or you want to define multiple panel layouts see section "Custom Panels" below.

 # RELEASES

 Ready-built releases for Windows x64 and Raspberry Pi 4 can be found by clicking on the Releases section on the right of this readme.